lukeephilips/banking-console-app/README.md

 #### By _*Luke Philips*_

 ## Description
 A banking application to be accessed via the console.
-Made with Ruby, using TTY gem for terminal formatting, Encryption gem for OpenSSL Cipher library.
+Made with Ruby, using Money gem for currency exchange and BigDecimal/String conversions, TTY gem for terminal formatting, Encryption gem for OpenSSL Cipher library.

-Allows a user to:
+Required features:
 -Create a new account
 -Login
 -Record a deposit
 -Record a withdrawal
 -Check balance
 -See transaction history
--Reset password
 -Log out

-Allows admin user to:
--View all accounts
--Backdoor access to all features of any given account
+Additional features:
+-User can reset password after incorrectly entering their Password -User can make transactions in US dollars, Euros, or Pounds.
+-User can set their base currency
+-User "bob", password "123" displays account balance with transactions in multiple currencies

 ## Setup/Installation Requirements